-- 4.4.1 CNP issues clearances indicating that high voltage devices have been opened, locked, and tagged to prevent the devices from operating.
-The Customer shall verify that the apparatus is de-energized before protective grounding is attached or work on high voltage facilities begins. - 4.4.2 The Customer shall install protective grounds on all de-energized electrical apparatus before applicable work is performed on it.
-When more than one party (e.g., the Customer and CNP) will be working on apparatus within the same isolated area at the Customer's facilities, each party shall install their own individual grounds before applicable work is performed. - 4.4.3 Work may be performed on the control circuits and mechanisms of a device without grounding the apparatus, if such work can be performed without risk of contact with primary voltages.
-Grounds may be temporarily removed if required by testing procedures. - 4.4.4 Before a grounding device is attached to any conductor, the conductor shall first be tested to confirm that it is de-energized.
-Grounds shall be placed such that the operation of a switching device cannot remove their protection. - 4.4.5 The clamps and conductors of grounding devices shall be designed for the available fault current.
-Grounding devices must be inspected for broken

-- strands and loose connections.
-The surface of the ground clamps shall be clean of corrosion and oxides. - 4.4.6 Grounding devices for transmission voltage conductors shall be installed and removed with the use of applicable live line tools.
-Grounding devices shall be securely connected at the ground end before connection is made to the conductor.
+- 4.4.2 When more than one party (e.g., the Customer' and CNP) will be working on apparatus within the same isolated area at the Customer's facilities, each party shall install their own individual grounds before applicable work is performed. - 4.4.3 The Customer may perform work on the control circuits and mechanisms of a device without grounding the apparatus, if such work can be performed without risk of contact with primary voltages.
+Grounds may be temporarily removed if required by testing procedures. - 4.4.4 Before a grounding device is attached to any Customer high voltage bus work, the Customer shall first test the bus work to confirm that it is deenergized.
+Grounds shall be placed such that the operation of a switching device cannot remove their protection. - 4.4.5 The clamps and conductors of grounding devices used by the Customer shall be designed for the available fault current.
+Grounding devices shall be inspected for broken strands and loose connections.
+The surface of the ground clamps shall be clean of corrosion and oxides. - 4.4.6 Grounding devices used by the Customer for high voltage bus work shall be installed and removed with the use of applicable live line tools.
+Grounding devices shall be securely connected at the ground end before connection is made to the Customer high voltage bus work.
 Grounds shall be removed by first detaching the connection at the conductor and, then, detaching the connection at the ground end.
 When grounding to a steel structure, the ground shall not be applied to a flat surface unless an appropriate flat surface clamp is used. - 4.4.7 CNP does not ground Customer-owned substation equipment except for work being performed by CNP. - 4.5 Switching 345 kV Facilities Equipped with Ferroresonance Protection - 4.5.1 Ferroresonance protection is installed whenever a wound potential transformer ("PT") is connected to 345 kV and the possibility of a ferroresonance condition occurring exists.
 If applicable, the Customer shall implement specific procedures for switching 345 kV equipment that has ferroresonance protection installed.
-Procedures shall include the following: - Place the sync handle in position for the last breaker that will be opened. - Monitor the potential lights on all three phases before and after the last breaker is opened.
-If one or more of the lights do not dim immediately but gets brighter: - · immediately close the last breaker opened to reenergize the bus - investigate the ferroresonance protection - If all three lights dim immediately: - reset the targets (flags) on the ferroresonance protection relays - If relay targets did not operate: - investigate the ferroresonance protection circuit - 4.6 Terminology for Switching Orders
+Procedures shall include the following:

+Place the sync handle in position for the last breaker that will be opened.
+Monitor the three potential lights located on the control panel inside the control house before and after the last breaker is opened.
+If one or more of the lights do not dim immediately but gets brighter:

+□ immediately close the last breaker opened to reenergize the bus

+- □ investigate the ferroresonance protection - □ If all lights dim immediately: \

+□ reset the targets (flags) on the ferroresonance protection relays □ If relay targets did not operate: □ investigate the ferroresonance protection circuit

+4.6 Terminology for Switching Orders